 The physicist departed with the TimeTraks and that was that.

-Paul was my friend, mentor and tormentor, who taught me, Anne and all his students to 'keep it simple'.
+Paul was my friend, mentor and tormentor.
+And he taught all his students to 'keep it simple'.
 Because simple makes astrology more accessible and not less profound.
 His friendship and coattails are sorely missed.

 p1 ~ p2 ~ p3 ~ p4 ~ p5